fnayre/fnayre.github.io/_posts/2018-12-15-csv-parser.md

 ```
   | Lexical scanner | --> | Parser |
 ```

-i.e. we first run a lexical scanning phase on the input string, where we transform the sequence of raw input characters into a sequence of _tokens_ (e.g. numbers, operators, simple variables).
+We first run a lexical scanning phase on the input string, where we transform the sequence of raw input characters into a sequence of _tokens_ (e.g. numbers, operators, simple variables).
 Then we feed this token sequence into a parsing phase that assembles them into more complex structures (e.g. arithmetic expressions).

 With parser combinators, we can follow a similar process, except that we're using the same abstraction.
 Since everything is a parser, we're just assembling basic parsers into more complex parsers.